Hassan-Tahir/Hassan-Tahir/README.md

 <!-- Any image aligned to the right.
 Beware the width -->
 <img width="55%" align="right" alt="Github" src="https://bit.ly/3jvLMET" />

-- 👨🏽‍💻 I’m currently looking for full time opportunity;
 - 🌱 I’m currently learning DLL and Code injection;
 - 👯 I am working on my website to help developers to learn Computer Programming and Security(comming soon);
-- 🤔 I’m looking for help with Web Hacking 😭;
+- 🤔 I’m looking for help with Web Hacking;
 - 💬 Ask me about anything, I am happy to help;
 - ⚡️ Fun-Fact: I have a degree in Networking and communication engineering;
 - 📫 How to reach me: hassan.tahir.mcc@gmail.com;